We care about your privacy.

 How we may collect your personal information

-On our website, we only collect personal information that is necessary for us to complete a function or activity, e.g. email you a newsletter, answer an enquiry or give feedback on challenge results.
+On our website, we only collect personal information that is necessary for us to complete a function or activity, e.g., email you a newsletter, answer an enquiry, display movement assessment results, give parents access to the parent hub or give feedback on challenge results.

-We may collect personal information that you provide to us about yourself or your child when you use our website, including (without limitation) when you:
+We may collect personal information that you provide to us about yourself or your students or children when you use our platform, including (without limitation) when you:

-- complete an online contact form to contact us;
+- complete an online contact form to contact us or any third-party supplier

 When you visit our website or download information from it, our web host makes a record of your visit that shows:

-- the date and time that you visited our website; and
+- the date and time that you visited our website

 If you provide information to us by corresponding with us, our staff and/or volunteers via electronic mail or through marketing or enquiry forms, our mail server makes a record of: